OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

         option input 'ACCEPT'
 ```

-What this tells the Omega to do is to add the `wan` network (which we defined in `/etc/config/network` file) to a firewall zone called `wan`.
+> This configuration adds the `wan` network (which is defined in `/etc/config/network`) to a firewall zone called `wan`.
 This zone has already been setup to route packets to another firewall zone called `lan`, which contains the `wlan0` interface.

 Once you have saved and closed the file, run the following command to restart the firewall with the updated configuration: